Seeking Alpha's Second $1M Marketplace Service

 We encourage and support our members learning of Elliott Wave analysis as much as possible.

-I also spend a half hour before the open on Wednesday mornings in a webinar going through the charts I analyze, and provide insight into how I view these charts from short term to long term perspectives.
+I also spend a half-hour before the open on Wednesday mornings in a webinar going through the charts I analyze and provide insight into how I view these charts from short term to long term perspectives.

 What do you think has driven the success of the service over the past nearly 3 years?